 Why Mold Busters is Ontario & Quebec’s go-to mold company

-Our comprehensive mold testing services along with our reputation for excellence and customer satisfaction have made us one of the leading mold testing, inspection and remediation companies in Ottawa and Montreal.
+Our comprehensive mold testing services along with our reputation for excellence and customer satisfaction have made us one of the leading mold testing, inspection and remediation companies in Ontario and Quebec.

 We are always innovating and looking for ways to make our services more accessible to you.
 We have our En-Route System for real-time tracking your inspector’s arrival time.
 We also have dedicated Customer Solutions Providers working on your reports and mold tests results.
 This means you get answers within hours of your appointment.